Hosseinadeli/affinity_attention/README.md

 <img src="https://raw.githubusercontent.com/Hosseinadeli/affinity_attention/main/figures/human_behavior/exp_paradigm.png" width = 350>                                     <img src="https://raw.githubusercontent.com/Hosseinadeli/affinity_attention/main/figures/human_behavior/sample_trials.png" width = 300>

+Refer to the paper for the details of the behavrioal paradigm.

-This google drive includes all the experimental images: display_images : This folder contains the images used in the experiment.
-All selected from COCO 2017 validation set. display_images_with dots : This folder contains the images used in the experiment with the four versions of dot placements.
+This [google drive folder]() includes all the experimental images:
+**display_images** : This folder contains the images used in the experiment.
+All selected from COCO 2017 validation set.
+**display_images_with dots** : This folder contains the images used in the experiment with the four versions of dot placements.

-Behavioral dataset:
+**Behavioral dataset**:
 datasets -> datasets_grouping -> test_data_groupiong.xls : This excel file contains the info for all the 1020 experimental trials.
 Each row specified one trial with these info:

 ['img_id',